Firefox Monitor - Frequently asked questions

-A data breach happens when personal or private information gets exposed, stolen, or copied without permission.
-These security incidents can be a result of cyber attacks to websites, apps, or any database where people’s personal information resides.
-A data breaches can also happen by accident, for example if someone’s login credentials accidentally get posted publicly.
+A data breach happens when personal or private information gets exposed, stolen or copied without permission.
+These security incidents can be a result of cyber attacks to websites, apps or any database where people’s personal information resides.
+A data breach can also happen by accident like if someone’s login credentials accidentally get posted publicly.

 What information gets exposed in data breaches?

-Every breach is different.
-It really just depends on what the cyber criminals can get.
 Not all breaches expose all the same info.
-It just depends on what hackers can get access to.
+It just depends on what hackers can access.

 Many data breaches expose email addresses and passwords.
-Others expose more sensitive information, like credit card numbers, passport numbers, or social security numbers.
+Others expose more sensitive information such as credit card numbers, passport numbers and social security numbers.

-Do I need to be worried if I’m in a data breach?
+Do I need to be worried if my information gets exposed during a data breach?

 You should take steps to protect your personal information and accounts.
-If your password and email gets exposed, hackers can sell that info on the dark web to the highest bidder.
-Whoever buys that info can try to use it to gain access to your other online accounts.
+If your password and email address gets exposed, hackers can sell that information on the dark web to the highest bidder.
+Whoever buys that information can try to use it to gain access to your other online accounts.
 These cyber criminals may try to steal your identity, make purchases, or take out loans in your name.

 You should still take steps to protect yourself.
-It sometimes takes years for credentials exposed in a data breach to surface on the dark web.
-If you haven’t yet changed your password on the affected account, do that right away.
-If you use that password elsewhere, you should change those, too.
+Sometimes it takes years for credentials exposed in a data breach to surface on the dark web.
+If you haven’t changed your password on the affected account yet, do that right away.
+If you use that password elsewhere, you should change those too.
 Otherwise hackers can use your login details on other websites.

 I just found out I'm in a data breach.
 What do I do next?